huellejn/prophets/README.md

 The prophets pipeline is here summarized, from exploration of paired failure times to PFSratio analysis and PFSratio-based power/sample size calculation for trial design.

-Detailed descriptions of each method can be found in the literature cited in the documentation.
+Detailed descriptions of each method can be found in the literature cited in the manuscript.

 ## Installation